Skip to navigation Skip to content

 • checking residency

-• for some New Zealand residents, requesting information from New Zealand Inland Revenue (NZIR) via the International team
+• for some New Zealand (NZ) residents, requesting and/or using pre-requested information from New Zealand Inland Revenue (NZIR) via the International team

 • converting overseas income into Australian dollars (AUD)